-To meet customer demand, Apollo has partnered with a high-volume aerospace contract manufacturer based in Silicon Valley.
+To meet customer demand, Apollo has partnered with a high-volume aerospace manufacturing partner based in Silicon Valley.
 Apollo’s manufacturing partner specializes in high reliability aerospace and defense products and has the capacity to produce hundreds of units per month to Apollo Fusion customer specifications.

 A review of critical components identified all components that posed an increased risk of failure, were difficult to manufacture or source, or were integral to thruster operation.
 These components were targeted for additional attention.
 Suppliers were selected for each component with QA processes forming an integral part of the selection process.
 Apollo's contract manufacturing partner also conducted their own QA assessment of each supplier, assessing our suppliers' quality processes, and ability to meet our supply requirements (volume and schedule).